ACADEMY

 Qubic’s Useful Proof of Work (uPoW) – Deep Dive

 Importantly, decentralization is preserved: instead of a single data center training an AI, Qubic distributes the workload across a global swarm of independent miners .
-This democratizes AI development – anyone with a decent CPU/GPU can help build the AI, and no single entity controls it.
+From 31 December 2025, all Computor operators will require AVX-512, so optimisation should focus on modern CPUs.

 How rewards work: Qubic runs on 7-day cycles called epochs.
-Throughout an epoch, every miner accumulates a performance score based on useful work completed (solving AI training tasks) .
-At the end of the epoch, the top-performing miners can be promoted to Computor status (there are 676 Computor slots) for the next round.
+Throughout an epoch, every miner accumulates a performance score based on useful work completed (solving AI tasks = Solutions.
+At the end of the epoch, top miners become benign candidates first.
+Then they may be promoted to Computor and join quorum if they provide enough valid solutions and outperform competing miners during verification.